zombocom/maildown/README.md

 - Fact: Writing email body content twice sucks
 - Fact: [Markdown](http://daringfireball.net/projects/markdown/syntax) is amazing

-So why not write your templates once in markdown, and have them translated to text and html?
+So why not write your templates once in markdown, and have them translated to text and HTML?
 With Maildown now you can.

 ## Install